SamuelB42/ai-social-good-project/README.md

 **The Problem: Heat Inequity**

+In many San Jose neighborhoods, extreme heat is more than just a weather issue.
+It affects daily life and limits community activity.
 We are addressing SDG 11: Sustainable Cities and Communities, specifically the Urban Heat Islands (UHI) effect.
 The UHI effect disproportionately affects lower income neighborhoods where there is a lack of vegetation and heat trapping concrete is everywhere.
 For residents like Mateo, a father in East San Jose, the local playground is a "thermal red zone" where surfaces can exceed 140° degrees, making it unsafe for his children to play.

 **AI Capability: Gemini 2.5**